Logolo/ovpnauth/README.md

 ### Debian Squeeze: ###

     apt-get --no-install-recommends install gcc make libc-dev libssl-dev

+### Gentoo ###

+The application application reportedly compiles and passes the test suite on Gentoo, and the following (paraphrased) instructions for compiling ovpnauth were relayed to me by [dririan](https://github.com/dririan/):

+> Most boxes should actually have what is needed.
+For static linking,
+> USE="static" needs to be turned on for the packages, so add the following
+> lines to "/etc/portage/package.use" then recompile both packages with "emerge
+> -1 openssl zlib":

+    dev-libs/openssl static-libs
+    sys-libs/zlib static-libs

+### Making The Binary ###

 Once the development headers, compiler and `make` are installed, you should be able to compile the application by running `make`.
 By default, a statically